ralbert8/ENPM662_Group5/README.md

 # Project 2 ENPM662-Group 5 Riley Albert, Alex Hall and Carissa Arillo
-**Note: If you encounter issues running with the following instruction, scroll down to the next set of instructions with work-arounds in place.
-Some team members needed the work-around due to computer memory / software installation issues.
+**Note: If you encounter issues running with the following instructions, scroll down to the next set of instructions with work-arounds in place.
+Some team members needed the work-around due to computer memory / processing speed limitations.
 ## Rviz and Gazebo
 ### Utilize the Following Instructions to Properly Load Rviz and Gazebo:
 1. Source ROS using source /opt/ros/{ROS_DISTRO}/setup.bash